TransPennine Express (2016–2023): Depots and servicing

-TransPennine Express have depots for its train crews at Manchester Piccadilly, Manchester Airport (conductors), York, Newcastle, Scarborough, Hull, Cleethorpes, Sheffield, Preston, Liverpool Lime Street and Glasgow Central.
+TransPennine Express had depots for its train crews at Manchester Piccadilly, Manchester Airport (conductors), York, Newcastle, Scarborough, Hull, Cleethorpes, Sheffield, Preston, Liverpool Lime Street and Glasgow Central.

 Criticism

-The TransPennine Express service is often criticised.
+The TransPennine Express service was often criticised.
 A satirical article in 2022 called it the "ironically named TransPennine Express.
 You'd hate to take the non-Express service.
 It might be quicker to walk."

+The Guardian reported cancellations of 20-30% in October and November 2022 and 23% for the four weeks of 5 February to 4 March 2023.